ibm-cloud-docs/EventStreams/messagehub094.md

 # What's required to use the Kafka REST API with Message Hub?
 {: #rest_reqs}

-The following requirements are needed to use the Kafka REST API with {{site.data.keyword.messagehub}}:
+The following requirements are needed to use the Kafka REST API with {{site.data.keyword.messagehub}}: TBD

 <!-- TBC.
 Reqs needed here -->